Top 45 MySQL Interview Questions You Must Know In 2024 [Basic to Advanced]

 Intermediate MySQL Interview Questions and Answers

-Let’s now move on to the intermediate-level MySQL questions designed exclusively for data science domain candidates.
+Now, we can move on to intermediate-level MySQL questions designed exclusively for data science domain candidates.

 16. Let’s say you work at Uber.
 The rides table contains information about the trips of Uber users across America.